tpecholt/imrad/README.md

 ImRAD is a GUI builder for the ImGui library.
 It generates and parses C++ code which can be directly used in your application.

+Unlike other tools ImRAD can be used for continuous modification of the generated UI.
+Data binding, events and even manual UI code additions are well supported.

 ImRAD runs on Windows, Linux and MacOS.

 # Features

-ImRAD is under active development but these are the main features:

-* supports designing all kinds of windows
+* Supports designing all kinds of windows
   * Floating windows, popups and modal popups.
 These are ImGui backend independent
   * MainWindow with GLFW integration.
 ImRAD generates GLFW calls which will synchronize ImGui window with its OS window (title bar, resizability flags, autosize etc.)
   * Activity.
-This is a undecorated window which fills the entire viewport area.
+This is an undecorated window which fills the entire viewport area.
 Only one activity can be shown at the time.
 Used mainly for Android apps
   * contains a GLFW template for generating generic `main.cpp`
-  * contains an android template for generating generic `MainActivity.java`+`manifest`+`main.cpp`
+  * contains an android template for generating generic `MainActivity.java`, `AndroidManifest.xml`, `main.cpp` and `CMakeLists.txt`

-* supports wide range of widgets
+* Supports wide range of widgets

   * basic widgets like `Text`, `Checkbox`, `Combo`, `Button`, `Slider`, `ColorEdit` etc.
   * container widgets like `Child`, `Table`, `CollapsingHeader`, `TreeNode`, `TabBar`,